 Since a questionnaire is issue-focused and acts as a survey to identify the primary concerns and attitudes of respondents towards the problems, it can provide first-hand information for a research topic (Kasiem, 2008), which is quoted in (Getaneh, 2011).
 A questionnaire is given to a chosen road sector players in this thesis, including employers (ERA), contractors, and consultants.

-For the questionnaire survey respondents are purposively selected from employer’s organization, contractors and consultants who have been involved in the domestic construction sector.
-Questioners is one and the most suitable data collection mechanism for this research.it will prepared based on extensive literature review on claim and contract administration and expert judgment.
-The questionnaire will consist of both open and close ended question was distributed among these professionals.
-Close end question help the respondents to choose or select their perception directly from the question whereas, open end question give chances for the respondents to give more information regarding to the issues.
+For the questionnaire survey respondents are purposively selected from employer’s organization, contractors and consultants who have involving in the federal road construction sector.
+Questioners are one and the most suitable data collection mechanism for this research.
+The questionnaires were prepared from extensive literature review on construction claim and consulted by different expert in the area.
+The questionnaire consisted both open and close ended questions.
+Close end questions help the respondents to choose or select their perception directly from the listed alternative whereas, open end question give chances for the respondents to give more information regarding to the issues.

-The questionnaire use for this research will has following sections and discussed below
+The questionnaire used for this research has the following sections and discussed below:-

 Section 1: The category of organization in which the respondents serve, his/ her role in the organization, the respondents working experience, and position that respondent mostly involved.